-9.1-R1 The Package must be able to handle data taken in standard EVLA modes for the Sun and Solar System object, including moving targets.
+9.1-R1 The Package must be able to handle data taken in standard EVLA modes for the Sun and Solar System objects, including moving targets.
+Note: this mostly consists of not making extra sources or frequencies due to the changing positions and doppler.

-9.1-R2 The Package must be able to calculate and compensate for the position of moving objects in the solar system:

-9.1-R2.1 Ephemerides must be provided for major solar system objects, including:
+- 9.1-R2 The Package must be able to calculate and compensate for the position of moving objects in the solar system: - 9.1-R2.1 Internal ephemerides must be provided for major solar system objects, including:

-9.1-R2.1.1 Sun; Priority: 1 Timescale: D

-9.1-R2.1.2 Moon; Priority: 1 Timescale: D
+9.1-R2.1.1 Sun; Priority: 1 Timescale: C 9.1-R2.1.2 Moon; Priority: 1 Timescale: C

-9.1-R2.1.3 planets; Priority: 1 Timescale: D 9.1-R2.1.4 major asteroids (all known with 50km dia. greater);

-9.1-R2.2 Ephemerides must be identical to those used in the EVLA online system for the same objects.

-- 9.1-R2.3 Ephemerides must be calculated in all available reference frames (e.g. 3.3-R7).
-Priority: 1 Timescale: D - 9.1-R2.4 The Package shall be able to import a user-supplied ephemeris in tabular form.
-Priority: 2 Timescale: D - 9.1-R2.5 The Package shall calculate positions from user-provided orbital elements.
-Priority: 3 Timescale: E - 9.1-R3 The Package must carry out astrometry for moving sources.

-- 9.1-R4 In addition to the standard models available in the data analysis tools, there shall be provision for: - 9.1-R4.1 prolate and oblate ellipsoids; Priority: 1 Timescale: D 9.1-R4.2 limb-darkened disks (polynomial, cosn, Legendre polynomial) - Priority: 2 Timescale: D - 9.1-R5 The visibility amplitude correction for distance (from ephemeris for major objects, or usersupplied) shall be computed.

-- 9.1-R6 The Package must calculate quantities for the "physical ephemeris" for the enumerated major solar system objects, including: - 9.1-R6.1 subearth latitude and longitude; Priority: 3 Timescale: D - 9.1-R6.2 subsolar latitude and longitude; Priority: 3 Timescale: D - 9.1-R6.3 position angle of North Pole; Priority: 3 Timescale: D - 9.1-R6.4 season; Priority: 3 Timescale: D 9.1-R6.5 phase angle; Priority: 3 Timescale: D - 9.1-R7 The Package shall do coordinate transformations from plane-of-sky to planetocentric for a selection of projections, including those of 3.2-R4, and in addition: - 9.1-R7.1 3-D backprojection (onto the planetary sphere); Priority: 3 Timescale: D - 9.1-R8 There shall be the provision for the near-field imaging of solar-system objects.
+9.1-R2.1.3 planets; Priority: 1 Timescale: C 9.1-R2.1.4 major asteroids (all known with 50km dia. greater); Priority: 2 Timescale: D 9.1-R2.2 Internal ephemerides must be identical to those used in the EVLA online system for the same objects.Priority: 1 Timescale: C 9.1-R2.3 Ephemerides must be calculated in all available reference frames (e.g. 3.3-R7).
+Priority: 1 Timescale: C 9.1-R2.4 The Package shall be able to import a user-supplied ephemeris in tabular form of the same format used by the Observation Preparation Tool.Priority: 1 Timescale: B 9.1-R2.5 The Package shall calculate positions from user-provided orbital elements.
+Priority: 3 Timescale: E 9.1-R2.6 The package must be able to calculate and apply phase offsets based on the difference between observed and imported ephemerides.
+Priority: 1 Timescale: B 9.1-R2.7 The package must be able to calculate and apply phase offsets based on the difference between observed and internal ephemerides.
+Priority: 2 Timescale: C 9.1-R3 The Package must carry out astrometry for moving sources.
+Priority: 1 Timescale: D 9.1-R4 In addition to the standard models available in the data analysis tools, there shall be provision for: 9.1-R4.1 prolate and oblate ellipsoids; Priority: 1 Timescale: D 9.1-R4.2 limb-darkened disks (polynomial, cosn, Legendre polynomial) Priority: 2 Timescale: D 9.1-R5 The visibility amplitude correction for distance (from ephemeris for major objects, or user- supplied) shall be computed and applied.
+Priority: 2 Timescale: C 9.1-R6 The Package must calculate quantities for the "physical ephemeris" for the enumerated major solar system objects, including: 9.1-R6.1 subearth latitude and longitude; Priority: 3 Timescale: D 9.1-R6.2 subsolar latitude and longitude; Priority: 3 Timescale: D 9.1-R6.3 position angle of North Pole; Priority: 3 Timescale: D 9.1-R6.4 season; Priority: 3 Timescale: D 9.1-R6.5 phase angle; Priority: 3 Timescale: D

+9.1-R7 The Package shall do coordinate transformations from plane-of-sky to planetocentric for a selection of projections, including those of 3.2-R4;

+9.1-R7.1 The Package shall also do 3-D backprojection (onto the planetary sphere); Priority: 3 Timescale: E

+- 9.1-R8 There shall be the provision for the near-field imaging of solar-system objects.
 This can be done through the introduction of phase corrections based upon the sphericity of the incoming wave front.

-9.1-R9 The Package shall support the 3-D reconstruction of the emission using observations of the target object at different aspect angles and/or rotational phases.
+Priority: 3 Timescale: E - 9.1-R9 The Package shall support the 3-D reconstruction of the emission using observations of the target object at different aspect angles and/or rotational phases.